jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Fog computing**: advanced computational architecture often used as an element in IIoT; fog computing relies on sensors, IoT devices, or edge computing devices to collect data, then transfers it back to a central location for processing (centralizing processing and intelligence)
 - **Frequency analysis**: form of cryptanalysis that uses frequency of occurrence of letters, words or symbols in the ciphertext as a way of reducing the search space
 - **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
+- **International Data Encryption Algorithm (IDEA)**: IDEA is a form of symmetric key block cipher encryption that uses a 128-bit key and operates on 64-bit blocks; it encrypts a 64-bit block of plaintext into a 64-bit block of ciphertext, and the input plaintext block is divided into four subblocks of 16 bits each
 - **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permits the reliable encyrption and decryption of the message
 - **Key pair**: matching set of one public and one private key
 - **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval